Resident Training Program - Internal Medicine Residency

 - The team attending is the physician of record for all patients on all services.
 Hence, private practitioners and consultants may admit to our services, but the team attending, resident and intern assume primary responsibility for the patient.

-- Patient coverage in the ICU's is done by residents, hospitalists and intensivists.
+- Patient care in the ICU's is done by residents, hospitalists and intensivists.
 At UMMC, an intensivist is present in the MICU 24/7/365.
 At night the intensivist and pulmonary-critical care fellow work with the senior resident and 2 interns in admitting and cross-covering patients.
 In the CCU, the senior resident and 2 interns admit and cross cover patients at night, with a cardiology fellow available for immediate assistance.
 At the VA, the MICU and CCU services are covered at night by the ICU resident and interns on a night float rotation.
 Interns on VA ICU rotations do not stay overnight.

 - Call on all services at all sites - including floor teams and ICU's at all sites - is every fourth night.